render-engine/render-engine/README.md

 ### Using pip
 `pip install render-engine`

 # Get Started Quickly

+### The Quick Way

+`render-engine-quickstart`

+This will create your essential files and a `run.py` that you can use to build your output file.

 Render Engine DOESN'T Need the following but the this is a base module that can quickly get you on your way